meetoseh/backend/docs/redis/keys.md

   basic expiring key for this ratelimit.
 This is used [here](../../users/me/routes/finish_checkout_stripe.py)

-- `daily_events:jwt:revoked:{jti}` goes to the string '1' if the given jti has been revoked.
-This is used [here](../../daily_events/auth.py).
-These keys expire when the jwt expires, plus a little time to account for clock drift

-- `daily_events:external:cache_lock:{uid}:{level}` goes to the string '1' if the
-  daily event with the given uid at the level indicated is currently being filled in by one of the instances.
-This is used [here](../../daily_events/lib/read_one_external.py) and has a similar purpose to load shedding, where we don't want a cache eviction to suddenly cause a huge load spike downstream of the cache, which would then cause downstream errors that prevent the cache from being filled in, causing more errors, etc.

-- `daily_events:has_started_one:{daily_event_uid}:{user_sub}` goes to the string '1' if the
-  user has started a journey within the daily event with the given uid, and goes to '0' or nothing if they have not.
-This is used [here](../../daily_events/lib/has_started_one.py)

 - `journeys:external:cache_lock:{uid}` goes to the string '1' if the
   journey with the given uid is currently being filled in by one of the instances.
 This is used [here](../../journeys/lib/read_one_external.py) and